The Five Ordered Steps of Problem-Solving:

 6. "All or nothing" thinking: We see a solution as all good or all bad.
 The result may be that we see all the options as terrible.
 For example, since both Democrats and Republicans have some dishonest members, we may say, "They are all terrible."
 As the saying goes, "the perfect is the enemy of the good."
 Similarly, we may hold out for the perfect solution--which will never come.
 Examples of all-or-nothing thinking hurting decision making

 7. We are loss averse: the pain of losing something is much more than the pleasure of gaining something (Insurance companies and banks depend on us being loss averse).
 Because we are loss averse, we are vulnerable to to framing effects: the way the problem is worded affects the decision that we will make.
 That is, we can be manipulated by how the problem is framed (stated).
-For example, patients (and doctors!) are more likely to endorse a surgery in which 90% of patients survive than one in which 10% of patients die (Obviously, if 90% survive, 10% die).
+For example, patients (and doctors!) are more likely to endorse a surgery when they are told that 90% of patients will survive the surgery than when they are told 10% of patients will die from the surgery (Obviously, if 90% survive, 10% die).

 8. In addition to all of the above problems, if we are part of group that is making a decision, we may also mess up due to the following problems: